ohenley/awesome-ada/README.md

 - [ada-fuzzy](https://github.com/briot/adafuzzy) - A fuzzy inference system library for Ada.

 #### Parsers, Scanners, Linters, Analysers, Interpreters and Prettyprinters
 - [libadalang](https://github.com/AdaCore/libadalang/) - Libadalang is a library for parsing and semantic analysis of Ada code.
-It is meant as a building block for integration into other tools.
-(IDE, static analyzers, etc.)
+It is meant as a building block for integration into other tools (IDE, static analyzers, etc).
 - [aflex-ayacc](http://thiberlog.free.fr/) - Ada95 scanner and parser generators.
 - [wisitoken](http://stephe-leake.org/ada/wisitoken.html) - WisiToken is an LALR, LR1, and Packrat parser generator and run-time.
 - [gela](https://github.com/reznikmm/gela) - Ada code analyzer.